 Whether you’re looking for a break jam-packed with culture or a sightseeing trip, you’re sure to enjoy Venice.
 From historical attractions to art galleries, shops to restaurants, Venice has it all.
 Enjoy street-side markets, devour delicious dessert or cruise the Grand Canal – there’s more than enough to keep you occupied.

-Booking your holiday to Venice with easyJet holidays is the ultimate way to enjoy a hassle-free city break.
+Booking your Venice holidays with easyJet holidays is the ultimate way to enjoy a hassle-free city break.
 Best of all, you’ll save on your getaway when you book your flight and hotel together with easyJet holidays.